 Which of the three do you prefer?

 Personally, I can't really decide between the UK ones - I think I like the original (pink & grey) one better since it's more elegant, but the new one stands out far more (even though I'm not too sure about the pink & orange combination) and that's always a plus.
-At least none of the irritates me and I think it's great when the cover matches the story, and in this case it sure does in any case so I can't complain!
+At least none of the irritates me and I think it's great when the cover matches the story, and in this case it sure does in any case so I can't complain!overall rating: 4/5

 plot: 4/5 | writing: 4/5 | characters: 4/5 | cover: 4/5